yecdev/wry/README.md

     The `available_coin_capacity` is the maximum number of YEC you can send to your YEC IN address given the pipe's 24-hour threshold of $1,000.

-2. Send YEC between 50 YEC to `available_coin_capacity` YEC to your `YEC IN` address.
+2. Send between 50 YEC to `available_coin_capacity` YEC to your `YEC IN` address.
 Do not send less than 50 YEC; if you do, your YEC will be treated as a donation to fund the operation of the pipe.
 Do not send more than the number of coins specified by `available coin capacity`; if you do, you're YEC will be held until there is time to manually process a refund to you.

 3. Wait 4 confirmations on the Ycash blockchain.